 Site-Wide Remedial Action (RA)

-- The Remedial Action continued with two main efforts: the investigation of the soils under the foundation of American University’s (AU) former Public Safety Building; and the final geophysical surveys for potential WWI munitions at 92 residential properties and 13 city/federal properties.
+- The Remedial Action continued with two main efforts: the investigation of the soils under the foundation of American University’s (AU) former Public Safety Building PSB; and the final geophysical surveys for potential WWI munitions at 92 residential properties and 13 city/federal properties.

-- Fieldwork continued at several of the residential properties and city/federal properties this month.
-These efforts included working to finalize arborist landscape appraisals and plant removal plans with homeowners.
-Advance geophysical classification surveys and plant removals were also conducted at several properties.
+- Remedial Action fieldwork efforts continued at several residential properties and city/federal properties in January.
+The geophysical survey team remobilized and conducted surveys at multiple properties.
+Additional efforts included working to finalize more arborist landscape appraisals and plant removal plans with homeowners.

 Restoration Advisory Board (RAB)